 - Fenced in area with power can be used for research.

-- Atmospheric, Oceanic & Space Sciences (College of Engineering) has a small observatory and trailer they use periodically.
+- Climate and Space Sciences and Engineering has a small observatory and trailer they use periodically.

 - The School of Public Health has a storage container and often use the fenced in area in the back for research.